Alexander I of Russia: War of the Sixth Coalition

 Camping outside the city on 29 March, the Coalition armies were to assault the city from its northern and eastern sides the next morning on 30 March.
 The battle started that same morning with intense artillery bombardment from the Coalition positions.
 Early in the morning the Coalition attack began when the Russians attacked and drove back the French skirmishers near Belleville before being driven back themselves by French cavalry from the city's eastern suburbs.
 By 7:00 a.m. the Russians attacked the Young Guard near Romainville in the centre of the French lines and after some time and hard fighting, pushed them back.
 A few hours later the Prussians, under Gebhard Leberecht von Blücher, attacked north of the city and carried the French position around Aubervilliers, but did not press their attack.
-The Württemberg troops seized the positions at Saint-Maur to the southwest, with Austrian troops in support.
+The Württemberg troops seized the positions at Saint-Maur to the southeast, with Austrian troops in support.
 The Russian forces then assailed the heights of Montmartre in the city's northeast.
 Control of the heights was severely contested, until the French forces surrendered.

 Alexander sent an envoy to meet with the French to hasten the surrender.
 He offered generous terms to the French and although having intended to avenge Moscow, he declared himself to be bringing peace to France rather than its destruction.
 On 31 March Talleyrand gave the key of the city to the tsar.
 Later that day the Coalition armies triumphantly entered the city with Alexander at the head of the army followed by the King of Prussia and Prince Schwarzenberg.
+Until this battle it had been nearly 400 years since a foreign army had entered Paris, during the Hundred Years' War.

-On 2 April, the Senate passed the Acte de déchéance de l'Empereur, which declared Napoleon deposed.
+On 2 April, the Sénat conservateur passed the Acte de déchéance de l'Empereur, which declared Napoleon deposed.
 Napoleon was in Fontainebleau when he heard that Paris had surrendered.
 Outraged, he wanted to march on the capital, but his marshals refused to fight for him and repeatedly urged him to surrender.
 He abdicated in favour of his son on 4 April, but the Allies rejected this out of hand, forcing Napoleon to abdicate unconditionally on 6 April.
 The terms of his abdication, which included his exile to the Isle of Elba, were settled in the Treaty of Fontainebleau on 11 April.
 A reluctant Napoleon ratified it two days later, marking the end of the War of the Sixth Coalition.